cyberintel-labs/insightsnexus/README.md

 2. Under "Allow", click "Add"
 3. Enter your site URL and click "Add"
 4. Refresh the page
-# Progress so far
+# Features

-* NEW: Users can add files into nodes (right click -> Upload Files ~OR~ left click and use node menu on right)
-* NEW: Implemented domain to ip (right click -> transform -> select Domain to ip)
-* NEW: Implemented website to domain (right click -> transform -> select Website to Domain)
-* NEW: Implemented domain to subdomain (right click -> transform -> select Domain to Subdomain)
-* NEW: Implemented domain to endpoint (right click -> transform -> select Domain to Endpoint)
-* Added the ability to change node types: just select the node(s) and change type with the left plus button
-* Users should be able to create nodes to their desired locations.
+## Core Graph Functionality
-* Edit and delete nodes on screen.
+* Create, edit, and delete nodes on screen
-* Shift + left click to create box selection.
-* Ctrl + left click to create manual selection.
+* Connect nodes with edges to show relationships
+* Save and load investigation progress
+* Undo/redo functionality (Ctrl+Z/Ctrl+Y)
+* Box selection with Shift+click
+* Manual selection with Ctrl+click
+* Sequential node connection with C key
+* Dark mode toggle
+* Zoom controls with reset view functionality

+## File Management
+* Upload files to nodes (images and text files)
+* View uploaded files in node properties panel
-* Create multiple connections with the c key.
+* Navigate through multiple images with arrow keys
-* Ctrl + z = undo / Ctrl + y = redo.
-* Allowed a way to delete connections.
+* Add notes to nodes

-* Save and load their current progress.
-* Implemented keyboard actions such as delete, undo, and redo.
-* Implemented sherlock for hunting down social media accounts.
+## OSINT Transforms
+* **Domain Analysis**: Domain to IP resolution, DNS record lookup, subdomain enumeration, endpoint discovery, WHOIS information
+* **Network Intelligence**: IP to netblock analysis, IP geolocation, port scanning
+* **OSINT Tools**: Username search with Sherlock
+* **Web Analysis**: Website to domain extraction, website screenshot capture
+* **Custom Transforms**: Upload and execute custom Python transforms

+## Node Types
+* Automatic node type detection based on content
+* Support for: Person, Event, Organization, Username, Custom, Address, Domain, IP, Email, Geo Data, Database
+* Change node types through properties panel

-## Development - How to Add New Transforms Now
+## Development - How to Add New Transforms

-Server.ts has been refactored into 4 separate files (externalTools.ts, api.ts, toolDetection.ts, and errorHandler.ts) to follow separation of duties and make the process of debugging easier.
-Server.ts now acts as an entry point and orchestrator for the entire backend system, bringing together all the modular components (middleware, routes, services) into a cohesive web server that can handle requests and serve the frontend interface.
-Now, when creating new transforms -
+The backend has been refactored into modular services for better maintainability.
+Server.ts acts as an entry point orchestrating middleware, routes, and services.

 ### Files to Consider:
 1. **src/services/externalTools.ts** - Add new tool execution function following the existing pattern
 2. **src/routes/api.ts** - Add new API endpoint with proper validation and error handling
 3. **src/js/transforms/** - Create new transform file (e.g., newTransform.js) that calls the API endpoint
 4. **src/js/main.js** - Import and register the new transform function
 5. **src/index.html** - Add context menu option if needed for the new transform
 6. **src/services/toolDetection.ts** - Add tool detection if using a new external command-line tool

 ### Setup Process for New Transform:
 1. Create backend function in **src/services/externalTools.ts** with proper error handling and output parsing
 2. Add API endpoint in **src/routes/api.ts** with input validation and consistent response formatting
 3. Create frontend transform module in **src/js/transforms/** that makes API calls and handles graph updates
 4. Import the transform in **src/js/main.js** and add it to the context menu handler
 5. Add menu option in **src/index.html** context menu if the transform should be available via right-click
 6. Update tool detection in **src/services/toolDetection.ts** if the transform requires a new external tool

 # TODO
-* Allow users to create and run their own transforms using python.
 * Integrate more transforms using APIs
-* Add a help menu to guide users
 * Better spread out the sherlock results.
 * Allow the user to create edge labels.
 * Allow the user to select from different node and connection designs.